Do you have a stemmy or fuzzy lawn this spring?

 The cool season turfgrasses growing in Kansas City have been in full-blown seedhead production mode in the last week.
 The common lawn grasses, Kentucky bluegrass and tall fescue are prolific seedhead producers.
 Seedhead production requires energy from the plant, so it is likely the turf will not only look stemmy due to the seed stalks, but the turfgrass may even thin out.
 Don’t worry, this is quite a natural occurrence and is nothing to worry about.
 The seedhead production should run its course by around June 1st.

 What can I do to keep it from looking so rough?

 - Water regularly

-For those that think the lawn is going to be reseeded by the natural seedhead production, think again.
-Even if the seed was allowed to reach maturity, which would take about four months, allowed to dry, and then harvested, you’d still need to make sure that seed would find a home in the soil in order to germinate.
-If you need to fill in some areas in your lawn, it’ll be easier and more effective to have the lawn seeded in the fall with a good quality turf type tall fescue.
+For those that think the lawn is going to be reseeded by the natural seed head production, think again.
+Even if the seed was allowed to reach maturity, which would take about four months without mowing, allowed to dry, and then harvested, you’d still need to make sure that seed would find a home in the soil in order to germinate.
+If you need to fill in some areas in your lawn, it’ll be easier and more effective to have the lawn seeded in the fall with a good quality turf-type-tall-fescue.

-As is always the case, give us a call if you have any questions about your lawn in particular and we can have an expert come by and see if you are experiencing the same seed head ugliness we all are, or if you have something more sinister going on in your lawn.
+As is always the case, give us a call if you have any questions about your lawn in particular, give us a call.
+We will dispatch one of our experts to your lawn.
+When they are there, they will let you know if you are experiencing the same seed head ugliness we all are.
+Depending on what they find, there may be a chance that you have something more sinister going on in your lawn.